hclimente/hclimente.github.io/_posts/2025-02-09-graph-properties.md

 ---
-layout: post
+layout: distill
 title: Properties of Graphs
 date: 2025-01-24 11:59:00-0000
 description: Multiscale ways to talk about graphs
+tags:
-tags: graphs
+    - graphs
 giscus_comments: true
 related_posts: false
-toc:
-  sidebar: left
 ---

 At the most fundamental level, graphs are just entities and connections between them.
 Yet, the network topology gives rise to emergent properties.
 For instance, how information flows through a social network is partly a function who posts the message and how they are connected to the rest of the network, with their immediate connections being likely more important.
 In this section, I review three levels at which networks operate: [local](#local-properties), [mesoscale](#mesoscale-properties) and [global](#global-properties).
 They refer, respectively, to properties of the nodes, properties of parts of the network and properties of the whole network.